pandorapanchan34-oss/aspidos-ai/README.md

 ```

+---

 ## ⚠️ Disclaimer

 This system is an experimental layer.
 A signature does not guarantee the truth of the output — the "fluctuation (hallucination)" remains.

-This is a fragment of a "dream narrative (Hello World)".
+This system does not eliminate uncertainty.
+It makes responsibility explicit.

 ## 📜 License

 MIT License - (c) 2026 @pandorapanchan34-oss

 ## ⭐ Support

 If this project resonates with you, consider giving it a star.

+---

+*This project is a fragment of Pandora Theory.*
+*Follow the fragments.*